wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 <iframe id="kmsembed-1_sl2d1g42" width="500" height="285" src="https://vmwaretv.vmware.com/embed/secure/iframe/entryId/1_sl2d1g42/uiConfId/49694343/pbc/252649793/st/0" class="kmsembed" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" referrerPolicy="no-referrer-when-downgrade" frameborder="0" title="Integrating TAS with Tanzu Observability: How to Get Started"></iframe>
 </td>
 <td><br><br>
 <p>This video is a complete walk-through of the steps required to get your data flowing from Tanzu Application Service to Tanzu Observability.
-You learn what's required when you set up the nozzle in Ops Manager, and how you can view your data in preconfigured Tanzu Observability dashboards. </p>
+You learn how to set up the nozzle in Ops Manager, how to get data flowing, and how you can view your data in preconfigured Tanzu Observability dashboards. </p>
 <p>You can also watch the video in the Tanzu Observability Integrations playlist <a href="https://vmwaretv.vmware.com/playlist/dedicated/252649793/1_jycyrkuw/" target="_blank">here <img src="/images/video_camera.png" alt="video camera icon"/></a>.</p>
 </td>
 </tr>